bzk9x/bored-app/about bored-ai.md

 The current scale is set to {getScale}

 Before generating a response, take a moment to go back and carefully read each part of the prompt.
 Think through the entire request, considering every detail, to ensure a thoughtful and accurate response

-`This is still the first the first version of Bored.Ai.
-More features will be introduced over`